 10 : 6 : 2 : 3 – Sand, Fire Clay, Portland cement, and Lime.

-Mix first all dry ingredients well, then in small amounts start adding clean water at room temperature while continuing mixing.
+First mix all dry ingredients well.
+Then in small amounts start adding clean water at room temperature while continuing mixing.

 No need for mortar between floor and wall bricks, in barrel shape dome you will not use too much mortar in arch too - it's very easy.
 However, if you build a round dome make sure you don’t get spaces in between bricks exposing mortar on inside the dome and big thickness of mortar on outside - start to angle cut bricks as soon as gaps begin to occur.

 In any case, on the inside of a dome's hot-face there should not be any unnecessary gaps within the firebrick work.
-Only a small amount of mortar should always be used for the brick structure to stay strong.
+Only a small amount of mortar should always be used for the brick structure to stay strong and stable.
 When buying firebricks ask your refractory supplier about that too.
 You might even be able to buy a quality premix airset heat resistant mortar in a bucket for joining firebricks, they are good (these products aren't dear, plus not too much will be needed for one oven job, so of course go for it and buy the bucket.
 Most commercial mortars do not require soaking firebricks in water before work starts, so read the instruction on its packaging.)
 Exposed mortar in the dome could detach in time, peel off, from the inner surfaces.
-Especially so when it is a fire-clay based mortar.
-(Fire clay explained.)
+Especially so when it is a fire-clay based mortar - the fire clay explained.